zacanger/niddesa/text/generated-translations/cullaniddesa/22-chinese-google.md

 has been obtained,

-I am a wise man who has arisen and will not be guided by others: I should walk alone like a rhino horn. "
+I am a wise man who has arisen and will not be guided by others: I should walk alone like a rhinoceros horn. "

 142. Those who do not have greed, deceit, or desire, those who do not hide evil, those who have eliminated evil and idiots,

-After        becomes the one who has left his wish in all the world, he should walk alone like a rhino horn.
+After        becomes the one who has left his wish in all the world, he should walk alone like a rhinoceros horn.

 "Those who are not greedy, who are not deceitful, and those who are not craving": "Greed is called craving, that is greed, greed (complete greed)...